HoloMoto/VBeing_Research/README.md

 This mode combines the token efficiency of Mode 7 with the convenience of speech recognition from Mode 5.
 You can speak into your microphone, and the script will convert your speech to text, use Gemini to generate a response, and then use local RAG to select the most appropriate audio file.
 This provides a fully voice-interactive experience while minimizing API token usage.

+### Mode 10: PC Control

+This mode allows you to control your PC using voice commands.
+You can speak into your microphone, and the script will convert your speech to text, use Gemini to understand your intent, and execute the appropriate command on your PC.
+The system supports various operations such as:

+- Starting applications (Edge, Chrome, Notepad, Calculator)
+- Opening files and creating folders
+- Controlling system functions (volume, shutdown, restart)
+- Taking screenshots
+- Opening websites and performing web searches

+The mode uses a specialized system prompt that instructs Gemini to return standardized command strings in the format `run_command('command_name')` or `run_command('command_name', 'argument')`.
+These commands are then processed by the command handler, which either executes built-in commands or calls external command scripts.

+You can extend the functionality by adding your own command scripts to the `command_scripts` directory.
+Each script should accept command-line arguments and return appropriate exit codes.

 ## Conversation Logging

 All interactions with Gemini are automatically logged to a `Log.txt` file in the same directory as the script.
 Each log entry includes: